 You can find more information at Squash merge pull requests.

 Build status (success or failure) is now clearly visible in the Code Explorer and Commit Details views (Figure 33).
-More details are just a click away, so you’ll always know if the changes in the commit passed the build or not.
+More details are just a click away, so you will always know if the changes in the commit passed the build or not.
 You can also customize which builds post status in the repository options for the build definition.
 Additionally, the latest changes to the Commit Details view provide deeper insights about your changes.
-If you’re using pull requests to merge your changes, you’ll see the link to the pull request that introduced the changes into the master branch (or in the case of a merge commit, the PR that created it).
+If you're using pull requests to merge your changes, you will see the link to the pull request that introduced the changes into the master branch (or in the case of a merge commit, the PR that created it).
 When your changes have reached master, the branch link will appear to confirm that the changes have been included.

 View Git LFS files in the Web

 If you're already working with large files in Git (audio, video, datasets, etc.), then you know that Git Large File Storage (LFS) replaces these files with pointers inside Git, while storing the file contents in a remote server.
 This makes it possible to view the full contents of these large files by simply clicking the file in your repo.

 For more information, see Manage large files with Git.

 Create and send links to specific sections of code